khanarhamali/clinic-booking-form/README.md

 ```

+Open [http://localhost:3000](http://localhost:3000) in your browser to test the client interface locally.
-Open [http://localhost:3000](http://localhost:3000) in your browser to test the client interface.
+Open [https://clinic-booking-form.vercel.app/](https://clinic-booking-form.vercel.app/) in your browser to test the live client interface.
 ---

 ## Backend Workflow Architecture